 For a fun and free activity surrounded by relaxed locals, try your hand at lawn bowling.
-The perfectly manicured greens next to the Kelvingrove Museum are dedicated to keeping young people interested in the traditional sport.
-It's all free and tourists are welcome; balls are provided and attendants can explain the rules.
-While sunny weekends may be too busy to get a court time, you'll always find a court on a cloudy weekday.
-It's a fine evening activity, and you can bowl rain or shine.
+There's a mission behind the perfectly manicured greens next to the Kelvingrove Museum: Keep young people interested in the traditional sport.
+It's all free and tourists are welcome — and though it's a club, they're happy to sign you in as a nonmember.
+While sunny weekends may be busy, you'll always find a court on a cloudy weekday, and it's a fine evening pastime.

 Stirling Castle's prized position — perched on a volcanic crag overlooking a bridge over the River Forth, the primary passage between the Lowlands and the Highlands — has long been the key to Scotland.
 Today it's one of the most historic — and most popular — castles in Scotland.
 While its interiors are pretty empty and new-feeling, the castle still has plenty to offer: spectacular views over a gentle countryside, tales of the dynamic Stuart monarchs, and several exhibits that try to bring the place to life.
 The included guided tour helps you get your bearings — both to the castle, and to Scottish history — and docents posted throughout can tell you more.